All The Light We Cannot See by Anthony Doerr is a moving and beautifully written war novel about the reality and horrors of war.

 Additionally, the world building was rich and immersive and it felt as if I was looking through their eyes, as if I could see the streets and houses and it felt as if I’ve been there before.

-This review does not contain the full story and so I highly recommend you to read the full book as it bring a realistic perspective of war but also portrays two entirely different characters who have experienced the same war in contrasting ways and have been affected differently.
+This review does not contain the full story and so I highly recommend you to read the full book if you are interested in history and fiction as it bring a realistic perspective of war but also portrays two entirely different characters who have experienced the same war in contrasting ways and have been affected differently.